 – Bring the boss along and get 10% off your booking

-– Check if your organisation is eligible for a bursary place
+– Check if your organisation is eligible for a subsidised place

 - And finally a tip specifically for museum staff – the Museums Action Plan created by the government as a result of the Mendoza Review, recommends that museums need to be better at generating independent income, including commercial income – attending Conference is a great way to show your organisation’s commitment to the action plan

 What did delegates say about the 2019 conference?

 I came away with a notebook full of ideas and whole host of new contacts in the sectorLH, London-based heritage attraction